-- The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example IT technicians and curriculum leads as necessary. - The DSL will respond to online safety concerns in line with our child protection and other associated policies, including our Anti-bullying policy, AUP, social media and behaviour policies. - o Internal sanctions and/or support will be implemented as appropriate. - o Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - Wateringbury CE Primary School uses a wide range of technology.
-This includes: computers, laptops, tablets and other digital devices, the internet, our learning platform, intranet and email systems. - o All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - Wateringbury CE Primary School recognises that generative artificial intelligence (AI) tools may have many uses which could benefit our school community.
-However, it is important to recognise that AI tools can also pose risks; this is including, but not limited to, bullying and harassment, abuse and exploitation (including child sexual abuse), privacy and data protection risks, plagiarism and cheating, and inaccurate, harmful and/or biased material, and additionally its use can pose moral, ethical and legal concerns. - o Staff and pupils will be made aware of the benefits and risks of using Al tools; through training from the hub and our computing curriculum. - o Staff are required to carry out a risk assessment and seek written approval from the senior leadership team prior to any use of Al in school. - o Wateringbury CE Primary School will respond to any misuse of AI in line with relevant policies, including but not limited to, anti-bullying, behaviour and child protection. - o Where the school believes that AI tools may have facilitated the creation of child sexual abuse material, including the sharing of nude/semi-nude images by children, the school will respond in line with the UKCIS guidance 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' and the local KSCMP guidance. - Wateringbury CE Primary School recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras, wearable technology and any other electronic devices with imaging and/or sharing capabilities.
-In accordance with KCSIE and EYFS: - o Wateringbury CE Primary School has appropriate mobile and smart technology and image use policies in place, which are shared and understood by all members of the community.
-These policies can be found in shared policy folder.
+• The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example IT support and curriculum leads as necessary.

+- The DSL will respond to online safety concerns in line with our child protection and other associated policies, including our Anti-bullying policy, Acceptable Use Policy and Behaviour Policies: - o Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - Quest School uses a wide range of technology.
+This includes: computers, laptops, tablets and other digital devices, the internet, our learning platform, intranet and email systems. - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - Quest School recognises that generative artificial intelligence (AI) tools may have many uses which could benefit our school community.
+However, it is important to recognise that AI tools can also pose risks; this is including, but not limited to, bullying and harassment, abuse and exploitation (including child sexual abuse), privacy and data protection risks, plagiarism and cheating, and inaccurate, harmful and/or biased material, and additionally its use can pose moral, ethical and legal concerns. - Staff and pupils will be made aware of the benefits and risks of using Al tools; through IT lessons - Staff are required to carry out a risk assessment and seek written approval from the senior leadership team prior to any use of AI in school - Quest School will respond to any misuse of AI in line with relevant policies, including but not limited to, anti-bullying, behaviour and child protection. - Where the School believe that AI tools may have facilitated the creation of child sexual abuse material, including the sharing of nude/semi-nude images by children, the school will respond in line with the UKCIS guidance 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' and the local KSCMP guidance.

-6.2 Appropriate filtering and monitoring on school/college devices and networks
+6.2 Appropriate filtering and monitoring on school devices and networks

-- Wateringbury CE Primary School will do all we reasonably can to limit children's exposure to online harms through school provided devices and networks and in line with the requirements of the Prevent Duty and KCSIE, we will ensure that appropriate filtering and monitoring systems are in place. - When implementing appropriate filtering and monitoring, Wateringbury CE Primary School will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of our approach to online safety and we recognise that we cannot rely on filtering and monitoring alone to safeguard our pupils; effective safeguarding practice, robust policies, appropriate classroom/behaviour management and regular education/training about safe and responsible use is essential and expected. - o Pupils will use appropriate search tools, apps and online resources as identified by staff, following an informed risk assessment. - o Internet use will be supervised by staff as appropriate to pupils age, ability and potential risk of harm: - No pupils will access the internet without an adult in the room - KS1 pupils will use prepared links for research - KS2 pupils will be supervised when researching independently with adults monitoring their screen. - Adults will intermittently check pupils' search history.
+- Quest School will do all we reasonably can to limit children's exposure to online harms through school provided devices and networks and in line with the requirements of the Prevent Duty and KCSIE, we will ensure that appropriate filtering and monitoring systems are in place. - When implementing appropriate filtering and monitoring, Quest School will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of our approach to online safety and we recognise that we cannot rely on filtering and monitoring alone to safeguard our pupils; effective safeguarding practice, robust policies, appropriate classroom/behaviour management and regular education/training about safe and responsible use is essential and expected. - Pupils will use appropriate search tools, apps and online resources as identified by staff, following an informed risk assessment. - Internet use will be supervised by staff as appropriate to pupils age, ability and potential risk of harm: